 - Snowlems: Fozzie builds a snowman who promptly comes alive and shares his sense of humor.

-- That Reminds Me of a Song: "Well, everybody, it's Christmas Eve and the tree is trimmed, so it's time for our annual carol sing!"
+- That Reminds Me of a Song:Kermit: Well, everybody, it's Christmas Eve and the tree is trimmed, so it's time for our annual carol sing!

 - Throw the Dog a Bone: Fozzie actually gets some laughs when he teams up with the snowman.
 One of the woodland creatures even calls them the funniest comedy team in the business.

-- Too Spicy for Yog Sothoth: You know it's cold when the snowman wants to come in and warm up.
+- Too Spicy for Yog-Sothoth: You know it's cold when the snowman wants to come in and warm up.

 - True Meaning of Christmas: Robin the Frog defines it for the Fraggles as a time when "you gather together with the people you love, and you wish each other peace on Earth."

-- Under The Mistletoe: Kermit and Piggy at the very end.
+- Under the Mistletoe: Kermit and Piggy at the very end.

-- Don't Explain the Joke: ...which, as he spells out, he is not stirring.
+- Grover plays a mouse in the ''Twas the Night Before Christmas skit, and he's carrying a bowl — which, as he spells out, he is not stirring.
 (As in "Not a creature was stirring, not even a mouse.")

-- You Mean Xmas: The Fraggles have never heard of Christmas, but coincidentally happen to celebrate a very similar holiday, the "Festival of the Bells," at the same time.
+- You Mean "Xmas": The Fraggles have never heard of Christmas, but coincidentally happen to celebrate a very similar holiday, the Festival of the Bells, at the same time.